Estimated reading time: 5 minutes

 It is hard to believe we are knee-deep into the holiday season!
 And with the holiday season comes the annual Office Christmas party.

 Many organizations use this festive time of year to reward employees for their hard work and to reinforce efforts to maintain an engaged workforce.

-Most of us have been to an office Christmas party that, well, got a bit out of control.
+Most of us have been to an office Christmas party that got a bit out of control.

 The result was unproductive gossip, some red-faced employees, and an overall feel of just yuk!

 Employees look forward to this annual event because it allows them an opportunity to hang with coworkers and enjoy some good food, fellowship, and sometimes gifts.

 10 Tips to Help Make The Office Christmas Party A Success!

 1. Budget for the Party

-Ensure that there is ample money available for Christmas office party expenses in your annual budgeting process.
+Ensure ample money is available for Christmas office party expenses in your annual budgeting process.

 Carve out money to cover the cost of things like venue, food, drinks, invitations, activities, decorations, gifts, and transportation.